15 Jan 2020

 7.Skills gap issues within teams

 No development team is going to have complete parity in a market like Hong Kong.
-With the aforementioned low talent supply issue, it is important that certain members of a grow within the company and take on leadership roles to help perpetuate employee morale and maturity.
+With the aforementioned low talent supply issue, it is important that certain members grow within the company and take on leadership roles to help perpetuate employee morale and maturity.
 This helps to prevent rapid turnover and hiring cycles which can become costly and have a deep impact on company culture.

 The strategy that a firm takes in the hiring of a developer should be one that reflects the capacity of Hong Kong as a developing tech hub.
 To be frank, this means beggars can’t always be choosers.